 Understaffing for peak hours

 This is an avoidable mistake.
 Most businesses are aware of their peak hours.
 It needs additional manpower.
 Seldom, it is planned well.
 It has a compounded effect on burned-out employees.
 As implied, it affects the customer experience as well.
 Employees need to have additional staff availability during such peak hours.
+Take a look at our detailed guide to staff employees and plan rota for retail and rota staffing for restaurants during holiday seasons.

 What are avoidable rota mistakes?